racompton/check_rpki_status/README.md

 # Check RPKI Status
-Python3 script that takes in an IPv4 or IPv6 prefix and connects to the RIPE's RIS (Routing Information Service) API to get info about what ASN is announcing the prefix and get its RPKI validation state
+Python3 script that takes in an IPv4 or IPv6 prefix and connects to the RIPE's RIS (Routing Information Service) API to get info about what ASN is announcing the prefix and get its RPKI validation state.

 You can run it on a text file with a bunch of prefixes like this:
 ```